Formula Auditing Tools in Excel

-As we can see in the above image, the ‘IIF’ expression evaluated to be an error which is ‘#NAME?’.
-Now next expression or reference i.e., B2 got underlined.
-If we click on the ‘Step In’ button then we can check internal details of a step also and come out by pressing the ‘Step Out’ button.
+As we can see in the above image, the ‘IIF’ expression is evaluated to be an error, which is ‘#NAME?’.
+Now next expression or reference, i.e., B2, got underlined.
+If we click on the ‘Step In’ button, then we can check the internal details of a step also and come out by pressing the ‘Step Out’ button.

 - Now we will click on the ‘Evaluate’ button to check the result of the underlined expression.
 After clicking, we get the following result.

 - After clicking on the ‘Evaluate’ button, we get the result of the function applied.

 - We got an error as a result, and as we analyzed the function step by step, we got to know that there is some error in ‘IIF.’
 For this, we can use the ‘Insert Function’ command in the ‘Function Library’ group under the ‘Formulas’ tab.